RiceD2KLab/HERC_Sp25/README.md

 ## Acknowledgments

-- Special thanks to the sponsor HERC, Instructor Dr. Xinjie Lan, and PhD mentors Mauro Flores for their guidance throughout this project.
+- Special thanks to the sponsor HERC, Instructor Dr. Xinjie Lan, and PhD mentor Konstantin Larin for their guidance throughout this project.
 - Thanks to the Texas Education Agency for making educational data accessible.